The Benefits of Developing Self-Control Skills

 Obstructing our goal achievement

-Once our relationships are affected, this can cause a whole variety of different issues dependant upon the relationship.
+Once our relationships are affected, this can cause different issues depending upon the relationship.

 It could be that we affect a personal relationship with a friend, a partner, or a family member.
-Again, dependant upon who the relationship is with it will have a variety of effects which at the least would put a strain on that relationship.
+Again, depending on who the alliance is with, it will have various effects.
+At the least, it would put a strain on that relationship.

-In order to minimise these risks, it is important to develop self-control skills.
-If not just for the others in our lives, but also to minimise the pain we can inflict on ourselves.
-Once we land in a situation of regret it is uncomfortable to say the least.
-Then we can take that regret out on ourselves, this can lead to self-blame and shame which are terrible places to end up in.
-If we end up feeling shame for our actions, we can develop complexes where we believe we are responsible for everything that goes wrong.
-This can turn into a self-fulfilling prophecy, which means that our thinking that this is the case translates into future behaviours where it can become the case.
+For improved relationships, it is beneficial to develop self-control skills.
+If not just for the others in our lives but also to minimise the pain we can inflict on ourselves.
+Once we arrive in a situation of regret, it is uncomfortable to say the least.
+Then we can take that regret out on ourselves.
+That can lead to self-blame and shame, which are atrocious places to end up.
+If we feel shame for our actions, we can develop complexes where we believe we are responsible for everything that goes wrong.
+That can turn into a self-fulfilling prophecy, which means that our thinking that this is the case translates into future behaviours where it can become the case.

-Self-control can be taken too far in the wrong direction, so it is important to find a balance.
-This way we can be ourselves, but be vigilant of times when we may make decisions we later regret.
+Self-control can exhibit too far in either direction.
+So it is vital to find a balance.
+That way, you can be free to be yourself.
+However, it also affords you vigilance.
+That can support you in times when you may make decisions you later regret.

 More choice over our actions